stakecube/StakeCubeProtocol/docs/protocols/scp-1.md

 SCP-1 tokens may also be burnt, which reduces the circulating supply without affecting the maximum.

 ## Deploying Fee
 Deploying a SCP-1 token requires a static **10 SCC**, with transactions fees (~0.00002 SCC) additionally.

 This fee is irrecoverable 'burned'.
+Address: sccburnaddressXXXXXXXXXXXXXXSfqakF

 ## Parameter